square/bazel_maven_repository/README.md

 Translation from maven group/artifact coordinates to bazel package/target coordinates is naive but orderly.
-The logic mirrors the layout of a maven repository, with groupId elements (separated by `.`) turning into a package hierarchy, and the artifact_id turning into a bazel target.
+The logic mirrors the layout of a maven repository, with groupId elements (separated by `.`) turning into a package hierarchy, and the artifactId turning into a bazel target.

 ## Artifact Configuration
 ### Sha verification